aws-controllers-k8s/community/docs/contents/dev-docs/setup.md

 There are three common upstream repositories you should fork first:

-* `github.com/aws-controllers-k8s/community` contains the common docs and tests
 * `github.com/aws-controllers-k8s/runtime` is the core ACK runtime and types
 * `github.com/aws-controllers-k8s/code-generator` is the ACK code generator
+* `github.com/aws-controllers-k8s/test-infra` contains the testing scripts

 !!! tip "prefix ACK forked repos with 'ack-'"
     When I fork repositories to my personal Github account, I tend to prefix